Germany country brief

 The NATO alliance is the predominant focus of German defence and security policy.
 Germany is the second-largest troop contributor to the NATO-led mission in Afghanistan and provides the naval monitoring role in Lebanon as part of UN Interim Force in Lebanon (UNIFIL).
 Germany is also a contributing member of the UN peace missions in Darfur, Sudan, Liberia, Kosovo, Bosnia and Herzegovina, Georgia, Moldova/Ukraine, and the Palestinian territories.

-Germany is the largest economy in Europe and the fourth-largest economy in the world (GDP was almost $3.2 trillion in 2012).
-Germany is ranked as the world's third-largest exporter: approximately A$1.6 trillion with a current account balance of US$239 billion.
+Germany is the largest economy in Europe and the fourth-largest economy in the world (GDP was approximately $3.4 trillion in 2012).
+Germany is ranked as the world's third-largest exporter: approximately A$1.46 trillion with a current account balance of US$215 billion.
 Exports of goods and services made up about 52 per cent of GDP.
 Manufacturing is the mainstay of the German economy, with the export sector dominated by automobiles and machinery.
 Germany's exports of services are relatively underdeveloped and reform in the services sectors is relatively slow, but new sectors, like IT, biotechnology and renewable energy are growing markedly.
 Agriculture accounts for only one per cent of GDP.

 Key economic indicators

 Germany has one of the most robust economies in Europe and is central to its economic strength.
 A strong free-trade zone and robust demand in Europe is critical to German economic prosperity.
-After a strong recovery from the Global Financial Crisis, with growth of 3.6 per cent and 3.1 per cent in 2010 and 2011 respectively (after a recession of -5.1 per cent in 2009), the ongoing Euro zone crisis has affected the German economy, with growth expected to slow to 1.0 per cent in 2012.
-In 2012, goods and services exports amounted to about 52 per cent of the US$3.2 trillion German GDP, much of which were exports to the EU.
-Germany also enjoys the economic benefits of the common euro, without which German goods might be priced out of foreign markets.
-Germany has therefore consistently defended the euro, making significant contributions to rescue funds and supported the European Central Bank (ECB).
+After a strong recovery from the Global Financial Crisis, with growth of 3.6 per cent and 3.1 per cent in 2010 and 2011 respectively (after a recession of -5.1 per cent in 2009), growth slowed to 0.9 per cent in 2012 with 0.5 per cent growth expected for 2013.
+In 2012, goods and services exports amounted to about 51 per cent of the US$3.4 trillion German GDP, much of which were exports to the EU.

 People-to-people links are significant.
 In 2012-13, 9,820 working holiday maker visas were issued to young Germans, Australia’s sixth largest source worldwide, and third largest source in Europe.
 Germany was the second largest European market for tourists visiting Australia (over 158,000) over the same period.
 According to the 2011 census, just over 110,000 Australian residents were born in Germany, while more than 900,000 Australians claim German ancestry.